briceduke/utd-se4485-group-3/README.md

 ### Upcoming Due Dates:

 **Project Management Plan - Due 09/12/25 11:59PM**
- - Status: In progress, will meet Monday 09/08 at 10:00PM to discuss changes
+ - Status: In progress, members must complete parts by 9/9/25 at 11:59PM, will submit on 9/10.

 ### Google Docs Links